Nizari–Seljuk conflicts: Decentralized strongholds

 The struggles of the Ismailis in Persia were characterized by distinctive patterns and methods.
 Modeled and named after the hijra (emigration) of the Islamic prophet Muhammad from Mecca to Medina, the Nizaris established headquarters called dar al-hijra in Iraq, Bahrayn, Yemen and the Maghreb.
 These were strongholds serving as defensible places of refuge as well as local headquarters for regional operations.
-These strongholds of the da'is were independent but cooperated with each other.
-This coordinated decentralized model of revolt proved to be effective since in the structure of the Seljuk Empire, especially after Malikshah, the authority was locally distributed and the empire was rather in the hands of numerous emirs and commanders (see iqta'); therefore there was no single target to be confronted by a strong army, even if the Ismailis could have mobilized such an army.
+The da'is who controlled these strongholds operated independently but cooperated with one other.
+This coordinated, decentralized model of revolt proved to be effective since in the structure of the Seljuk Empire, especially after Malikshah, authority was locally distributed, with power divided between numerous emirs and commanders (see iqta'); therefore, there was no single target to be confronted by a strong army, even if the Ismailis could have mobilized such an army.

-The Ismaili fortresses in Rudbar were able to withstand long sieges: in addition to the inaccessibility of the region itself, the fortifications were built on rocky heights and were equipped with large storehouses and elaborate water supply infrastructure.
+The Ismaili fortresses in Rudbar were able to withstand long sieges: in addition to the inaccessibility of the terrain, the fortifications were built on rocky heights and were equipped with large storehouses and elaborate water supply infrastructure.

 The Nizaris maintained cells in the cities and bases in remote areas.
-This strategy facilitated rapid expansion, but also made them vulnerable.
+This strategy facilitated rapid expansion but also made them vulnerable.

 Assassination

-The aforementioned structure of the Seljuk Empire as well as the vastly superior Seljuk military also suggested the Nizaris employing targeted assassination to achieve their military and political goals, which they effectively did to disrupt the Seljuk Empire.
+The aforementioned structure of the Seljuk Empire, as well as the vastly superior Seljuk military, also suggested the Nizaris employ targeted assassination to achieve their military and political goals, which they effectively did to disrupt the Seljuk Empire.
 They later owed their name, Assassin, to this technique, and all the important assassinations in the region were usually attributed to them.